-How Much Should You Spend On a New Mattress?
+How Much Should You Spend on a Quality Mattress?

 If you're in the market for a new mattress, you've likely already figured out that the cost of mattresses varies...a lot.
 Depending on where you shop, you can find mattresses for under $200, and up over $3000.